JetBrains/kotlin-web-site/docs/topics/command-line.md

 ### SDKMAN!

-An easier way to install Kotlin on UNIX based systems such as OS X, Linux, Cygwin, FreeBSD and Solaris is by using [SDKMAN!](http://sdkman.io).
-Simply run the following in a terminal and follow any instructions:
+An easier way to install Kotlin on UNIX-based systems such as OS X, Linux, Cygwin, FreeBSD, and Solaris is [SDKMAN!](http://sdkman.io).
+It also works in Bash and ZSH shells.

+To install SDKMAN!, run the following command in a terminal and follow any instructions:

 ```bash
 $ curl -s https://get.sdkman.io | bash